Madadog/three_osc/README.md

 3. Load it into your preferred LV2 host (Ardour, Carla, LMMS) and have fun.

 ## Tips and Tricks
+* The absolute sine / exponential wave is like a saw wave where the harmonics decrease volume at -12dB per octave instead of -6 dB per octave (i.e. it's a saw wave tracked by a soft filter).
+Similarly, the triangle wave is like a square wave where the harmonics diminish at -12dB per octave instead of -6dB.
 * Increasing envelope slope makes it steeper, decreasing it does the opposite.
+Slope = 0 gives perfectly linear slopes, which are not perceptually linear.
 Slope = 1 gives perceptually-linear (logarithmic) volume decay.
 * The Ladder and RC filter models are both capable of self-resonance at resonance >= 9.0.
 Underdriving the filters (i.e. drive below 1) and sweeping them very slowly gives a 'harmonic snap' effect.
 * Setting octave detune to -0.0028 gives near perfect fifths, while 0.0342 gives near perfect major thirds.
 * FM changes frequency with the modulator's waveform, PM changes frequency with the derivative of the modulator's waveform.
 (I.E. PM by triangle == FM by square wave)